-PNM 1210 1 Credits Success in Nursing
+PNM 1210 Success in Nursing

 This course is designed to assist the student to develop life management skills that support success in nursing school and future career positions.
 Emphasis is placed on the practical application of topics such as stress, time management, motivation, goal setting, and learning style.
 The variety of educational and career opportunities and survival tips for a successful nursing education experience will be discussed.
-(Prerequisites: Admission into Practical Nursing Program).
-(1 C).
+(Prerequisites: College level reading and writing skills recommended.
+Can be taken prior to entry into the PN sequence courses or concurrent with the 1st semester courses.
+(1 C/1 lect, 0 lab, 0 OJT).

-PNM 1220 4 Credits Nursing Skills and Concepts
+PNM 1220 Nursing Skills and Concepts